Apple's Digital Hub Report Card: Current Grade, B+

 Organizing Your Life: A

-iSync makes it easy to synch your Address Book, Safari bookmarks, iCal calendars, and passwords between Macs if you have a .mac account - and recent versions of iTunes let you do the same thing using an iPod.
+iSync makes it easy to sync your Address Book, Safari bookmarks, iCal calendars, and passwords between Macs if you have a .mac account - and recent versions of iTunes let you do the same thing using an iPod.

 On top of that, various Apple apps work seamlessly together, such as Mail and Address Book - and a lot of third-party apps also works with Address Book, iCal, and so forth.